heagan01/Heagan-s-Projects-Manager/README.md

-To replace the information inside the button, just type in whatever you want, and to modify where it suppose to go, place the path in the ```<a href="Path">``` (replace the Path text with the path to the file).
+To replace the information inside the button, just type in whatever you want, and to modify where it suppose to go, place the path in the ```<onclick="location.href='Path'">``` (replace the Path text with the path to the file).